Chon2020/GRFB-Unet/README.md

 &ensp;4.
 Install other dependencies.

-A typical script of the environment installation is given as follows:
+A typical script of the environment installation (Linux) is given as follows:
 ```bash
 bash demo.sh
 ```